pablovester/node-apirest/sequelize/README.md

 ```

 ##### max - Get the greatest value of a specific attribute within a specific table
-And here is a method for getting the max value of an attribute:f
+And here is a method for getting the max value of an attribute:

 ```
 /*